-This Summer Strawberry Grilled Chicken Salad is the perfect blend of fruity, sweet and savory.
-Filled with strawberry marinated chicken, it’s the perfect way to eat healthy in season, topped with a cool, refreshing honey lime yogurt dressing.
+This Summer Berry Chicken Salad is the perfect blend of fruity, sweet and savory.
+Filled with strawberry marinated chicken, it’s the perfect way to eat healthy in season, topped with a refreshing, creamy honey lime salad dressing.

 July is going to be a SUPER busy month with traveling, so I’m cherishing these weekends while I can.
 We head to Indianapolis and Chicago next weekend, a trip to Asheville in a few weeks, a few days in Nashville to visit my brother, and a trip up North towards the end of the month.

 Needless to say, I’m excited, but it’s going to be a whirlwind of a month.
 So, right now, I’m trying to be present, eat the local foods and play around in the kitchen.
 I’m SO into the ways to use watermelon right now, and something cool or fruity is what I’m craving 87% of the time.